JeffKnowlesJr/obsidian-link-plugin/README.md

 ### Daily Notes Management

-- Automatically creates and maintains year/month folders in the Journal section
+- Automatically creates and maintains year/month folders in the Journal section using full month names
 - Creates and manages a default daily note template if none exists
 - Automatically updates daily notes location based on current month
+- Hourly checks to ensure daily notes folder is correct for the current month
 - Updates Obsidian's core daily notes settings to match the current structure
 - Default template includes sections for tasks, notes, journal entries, and links
+- Migrates existing notes from old folder format to new format automatically

 ### Auto-Updates and Error Handling